• Skip to primary navigation

 For example:

 One of the most common environmental issues is global warming which causes many serious environmental problems.
-There are tough challenges associated with this issue and its effects have very serious consequences.
+Tough challenges are associated with this issue, and its effects have very serious consequences.

-I don’t think there is anything ‘complex’ about these sentences, just simple ideas, simply put together.
+I don’t think there is anything ‘complex’ about these sentences, just simple ideas put together.

 ‘Complex’ is just a label, not a description.

-What I have done is take each of the four simple sentences and put them together in two complex sentences.
-This result is a grammatically correct, easy to understand paragraph.
+I have taken each of the four simple sentences and put them together in two complex sentences.
+This result is a grammatically correct, easy-to-understand paragraph.

 When should I use complex sentences?

-In general, we should use simple sentences when making main points; normally at the beginning of a paragraph.
-We should then use complex sentences when expanding on the main point, for instance when giving a supporting example or explaining your main point.
+Generally, we should use simple sentences when making main points, normally at the beginning of a paragraph.
+We should then use complex sentences when expanding on the main point, for instance, when giving a supporting example or explaining our main point.

 Example: